 Filtering Groups with HAVING

 Now that you've mastered GROUP BY, it's time to control which groups make it into your results.
-The University schema makes this easy to visualize: maybe you want to see only the departments that teach at least four courses, or semesters where students completed more than ten classes.
+The marketplace schema makes this easy to visualize: maybe you want to see only the categories that have at least four products, or order statuses where the average order total is above 50.
 The HAVING clause lets you filter groups after aggregation, complementing the WHERE clause that filters individual rows before grouping.

 Learning Goals